Proof of language skills for visa

 How long is a language certificate valid?

-There is no official expiration date, but the authorities generally expect a current certificate – usually no older than one or two years.
+There is no official expiration date, but authorities generally expect a current certificate – usually no older than one or two years.

 Does the language certificate also apply to children joining their families?